RyersonDiscordBotDevelopmentCommittee/TutorialBot-/README.md

 **Dependencies** is a **method** which takes a "runnable" block of code (a closure).
 Inside that block we've calld the **testCompile** method with **group: 'junit'** etc as an argument (the **group, name, version** section is actually shorthand for a grooy **map**, essentially a list of key-value pairs.

+# build.gradle file

+Now that we've set up our gradle build, we'll add the JDA as a dependency.

+# Main Class

+We'll then add a Main class where we'll create a psvm and then create our JDA instance using the JDABuilder class.
+Before we go any further we would need a discord bot token which we've obtained from the discord applications page.
+We'll add that token to the JDABuilder using the **setToken(String)** method.

+Now its finally time to login to discord with our bot!
+To build the JDA instance and connect to discord, simply call the method **JDABuilder.buildAsync()**.
+You'll notice that the line will be red, reason being that it throws out a Login Exception.
+Hence, we'll just declare the main method as **throws LoginException**.

+In the console, it seems that the first 6 lines are errors because we don't have any slf4j implementations on our project, but for now we can ignore those.
+The next 3 lines tells us JDA has successfully logged into Discord and is ready to receive messages.
+Right now, our bot doesn't do anything at the moments.

+# ListenerAdapter

+For our bot to do something, we need to add a listener to our JDA instance.
+For now, let's have our main class extend **ListenerAdapter** and override the **onMessageReceived** method.

+Now, let's make the bot reply with "Pong!" if the message is "!ping".
+To finalize, we register a new instance of our main class in the JDABuilder.

+# System Test

+When we re-run our bot, it'll respond with "pong" when we run "!ping".

+After finishing the bot build, we need to export it into a runnable jar file.
+To do so, we'll use the gradle shadow plugin.
+To export the project, we'll open the gradle tab on the right and click on **Tasks -> shadow -> shadowJar**.